 Drones With Collision Avoidance Systems

-Now, one of the many features of Time-of-Flight cameras is for obstacle and collision avoidance.
-However, while researching some of the latest drones on the market, I can clearly see that none of these drones are actually using ToF technology.
-One of the drones, does use a ToF camera in conjunction with other sensors to avoid obstacles.
+Now, one of the numerous features of Time-of-Flight flash lidar cameras is for obstacle and collision avoidance.
+However, while researching some of the latest drones on the market, I can find 3 drones, which use ToF for obstacle avoidance.
+One of these drones only use a ToF camera to detect objects above the drone.
+Another drone is using a ToF camera in conjunction with other sensors to avoid obstacles.

 Here is a quick look at drones which have autonomous collision avoidance systems and the type of sensors they use.

 DJI Matrice M200 – This commercial drone from DJI and has various uses including all types of inspection (power line, bridge, cellphone towers).
 It is very adaptable and can carry the Zenmuse X4S, X5S, Z30 and XT cameras.
 It can also carry a camera on top of the quadcopter.